RamiresOliv/cobalt/README.md

 ## 🐛 Found bugs?

-Report them!
+Report them!<br>
 Open an [Issue - bug](https://github.com/RamiresOliv/cobalt/issues/new) let me know!

-And please note that, this is a project in development.
+And please note that, this is a project in development.<br>
 Don't be upset if something happen to you.

 ## Comming

-More in depth documentation about
+- More in depth documentation about
-Expecting more linux compability as executable.
+- Expecting more linux compability as executable.
 (I am not a linux user, sorry)